ratrocket/backupcrash/README.md

-The program creates a database ("database.db") with a very minimal "products" table, inserts two phony products, then attempts to back up the database in two different ways to two distinct files.
-After the backups, it inserts another product and checks that the primary database has 3 products and the first backup has 2 products.
+The program creates a database ("database.db") with a very minimal "products" table, inserts two phony products, then attempts to back up the database in two different ways to two distinct files ("backup1.db", "backup2.db").
+After the backups, it would insert another product and check that the primary database has 3 products and the first backup has 2 products.
+"After the backups" is never attained, however -- that's the problem :).

 Way #1 uses
 [BackupToDB](https://pkg.go.dev/crawshaw.io/sqlite#Conn.BackupToDB)
 which looks to me like the easy, one-stop-shop method of back up.

-Way #2 uses the building blocks in package sqlite that BackupToDB itself uses.  ([Source of BackupToDB for reference](https://github.com/crawshaw/sqlite/blob/v0.3.2/backup.go#L46).)
+Way #2 uses the building blocks in package sqlite that BackupToDB itself
+uses: `BackupInit`, `Step`, `Finish`.  ([Source of BackupToDB for reference](https://github.com/crawshaw/sqlite/blob/v0.3.2/backup.go#L46).)

 ## Questions